Sherman business establishments in 1884

 occasionally is far more beautiful than an arm bared to the shoulder.

 sense of mystery - indefinite if you like.
-My dear, it's the stuff
+My dear,

 all coquettes are made of.
-Take the word of a daughter of Eve for
+Take the word of a daughter of

 it".